Class Overiew or Class Website

 A cheek swab is taken from each student during class and each student's DNA is isolated using a commercial DNA kit.
 PCR reactions are carried out using D1S80 alpha VNTR primers to describe the range of D1S80 allelic diversity in the HC70A class.
 Students analyze the gel patterns, describe the range of D1S80 alleles, and calculate their own allelic frequencies relative to the whole class.
 Click on the link to download the protocol and see sample all-class gel results.

-Student preparing cheek swab for genotyping
+Student demonstrating how to prepare a cheek swab for genotyping

 Searching For Bacteria With Specific Genotypes